 There are two main approaches to coming up with new ideas for your side hustle.
 The first is examining what your existing business does well, and the second is thinking about how you can improve upon it.
 If you already do relatively well with your current business and can see how you could improve, this is a great time to put pen to paper and figure out where you want to go.
 On the other hand, if it sounds like a lot of work and you don't see a ton of immediate returns, think about scaling back or delaying your goals.
 The chances of landing your dream job after this round of hustling are about the same as getting your first job after dropping out of college - slim pickings.

-- Products: One of the best things about starting a product business is figuring out your needs and what the market wants before you even start.
+- Products: One of the best things about starting a product business is figuring out your needs and what the market wants before starting.
 What does mass sell mean?
 How do you know you're truly going to make money?
 Product businesses have two very important characteristics: They must produce consistently, and they must sell consistently.
 If either of these is difficult, then the business will fail.

 Consider which type of business fits your skillset and interest level better and focus on ideas for that type of business.